Sudexq/IC-calculator/README.md

-calculator app trying first time
+calculator app trying first time in Motoko Playground for IC